JorgeSarricolea/Messieurs-Suits-Rental/README.md

 - **Admin page:** The system has a page for product administration.

-- **CRUD:** The system has a complete CRUD for all products and users.
+- **CRUD:** The system has a complete CRUD for all products, quotes and users.

 ## Contribution